BBVA mortgage review

 - Down payment options.
 BBVA offers a selection of mortgage products that require low or no down payment.

 - Home Ownership Made Easy program.
 Introduced in 2015, HOME allows qualifying borrowers to finance up to 100% of a home’s value, with BBVA contributing money toward closing costs.

-- Limited services.
-If you don’t live in one of the states that BBVA serves, you’ll need to seek financing elsewhere.
+- Limited availability.
+If you don’t live in one of the 22 states that BBVA serves, you’ll need to seek financing elsewhere.

 - Mixed customer reviews.
 While some customers have had great experiences with BBVA employees, others complain about frustrating customer service.
-But a lot of negative reviews are for the company’s bank accounts, not its mortgages.
+But most of the bank’s negative reviews address issues with deposit accounts, not mortgages.